EXPLAINER: Deterring tax avoidance by global companies

-A broad swathe of countries have agreed on a major overhaul of how they tax the world’s biggest companies when they do business across borders.
+Negotiators from 131 countries have agreed on a major overhaul of how the world’s biggest multinational companies are taxed.
+It’s an effort to deter complex international avoidance schemes that have cost governments billions in revenue.

-It’s an attempt to better cope with a world where globalization and an increasingly digital economy mean that profits can move easily from one jurisdiction to another.
-The agreement was sealed Thursday among 130 countries in talks overseen by the Paris-based Organization for Economic Cooperation and Development, though there are still details to work out and hurdles to clear before it can take effect in 2023.
+The sweeping proposals are meant to better cope with a world where globalization and an increasingly digital economy mean profits can move easily from one jurisdiction to another.
+The agreement sealed last week in global talks in Paris is up for discussion Friday and Saturday among the Group of 20 finance ministers meeting in Venice.

-The key feature is a global minimum corporate tax of at least 15%, endorsing the broad outlines of a proposal from U.S. President Joe Biden.
+The key feature of the complex package is a global minimum corporate tax of at least 15%, following the broad outlines of a proposal from U.S. President Joe Biden.

 Here’s why it was proposed and how it would work.